cbrnr/sleepecg/docs/examples.md

 ```

-## Classifying sleep stages in your own dataset
+## Sleep staging with a custom dataset

 This example requires `mne` and `tensorflow` packages.
 In addition, it uses an example file [`sleep.edf`](https://osf.io/download/mx7av/), which contains ECG data for a whole night.
 Download and save this file in your working directory before running this example.